mertdal7/Banking-Churn-Analysis/README.md

 Pre-aggregated to 15 segments (Geography × Age Group) with churn rate, lost balance, and customer counts.
 Power BI connects to this view for KPI cards and segment-level visuals.

 ### `vw_segment_priority`
-Extends `vw_segment_stats` with quadrant assignment, action labels, and priority ranking.
+Extends `vw_segment_stats` with quadrant assignment and action labels.
 Used for the scatter plot and priority table on page 2.

 ---